joaoasrosa/dotnet-project-dependencies-analyser/README.md

 ### Known limitations

-* At the moment the addin *only* supports the public NuGet feed.
-We are working to bring another feeds.
 * We pretend to add a solution analyses to verify package references vs DLL references

 ## Usage